learnk8s/learnk8s.io/src/microsAuthentication/content.md

 _Could you use Service Accounts as a mechanism to authenticate requests between apps in the cluster?_

-Kubernetes offers the same primitives to authentication requests just like Keycloak and Dex.
+Kubernetes offers the same primitives to authenticate requests just like Keycloak and Dex.

 _What if the Kubernetes API could be used as an Authorisation server?_